ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/how-to-mint-erc721-using-openzeppelin/tutorial.md

 # How to Mint Your Own ERC721 on Avalanche Using Open Zeppelin

-This tutorial teaches you to deploy your own ERC721 token on Avalanche FUJI C-chain testnet.
+This tutorial teaches you to deploy your own ERC721 token on Avalanche Fuji C-chain testnet.

 The steps to deploy on the mainnet are identical and the differences are mentioned in the tutorial.